pinot-contrib/pinot-docs/basics/concepts/time-boundary.md

   "http://localhost:9000/tables/{tableName}/timeBoundary" \
   -H "accept: application/json"
 ```
-Note that this will not automatically update the timeboundary as more segments are added to the offline table and must be called each time a segment with more recent end time is uploaded to the offline table.
-Users can revert back to using the derived timeboundary by calling API:
+Note that this will not automatically update the time boundary as more segments are added to the offline table, and must be called each time a segment with more recent end time is uploaded to the offline table.
+You can revert back to using the derived time boundary by calling API:

 ```
 curl -X DELETE \